thomasfl/open-uri-and-write/README.md

 Proppatch and Propfind
 ----------------------

-In difference to files and directories on local filesystems, files and directories on WebDAV servers can have many custom properties.
-Properties can be read with til propfindare set as a xml snippet with proppatch() and accessed with propfind().
+In difference to files and directories on local filesystems, files and directories on WebDAV servers can have as many custom properties as you want.
+Properties are set with File.propfind() and set with File.proppatch().

 ```ruby
     file = File.open('http://www.ruby-lang.org/open_uri_and_write.html','w')